 Fig. 1 Hot Rolled Steel Bulb Angle

-7.2 The dimensions of bulb flats shall be as given in Fig. 2 and Table 2.
+7.2 The dimensions and mass of bulb flat sections shall be as given in Fig. 2 and Table 2.
+Sectional properties of the bulb flat sections have been given in Table 2 for information.

-NOTE — Other sections of bulb flats may also be available by mutual arrangement between the supplier and the manufacturer subject to the tolerances given in this standard.
+NOTE — Other sections of bulb flats may also be manufactured by mutual arrangement between the supplier and the manufacturer subject to the tolerances given in this standard.

 Fig. 2 Typical Bulb Flat

-7.3 The dimensions of ‘L’ section shall be as given Fig. 3 and Table 3.
+7.3 The dimensions and mass of ‘L’ sections shall be as given Fig. 3 and Table 3.
+Sectional properties of ‘L’ sections have been given in Table 3 for information.

-A new range of sections suiting the need of the design requirements may be produced as agreed between manufacturers and purchasers subjected to fulfilment of the tolerances criteria.
+NOTE — Other sections of bulb flats may also be manufactured by mutual arrangement between the supplier and the manufacturer subject to the tolerances given in this standard.

 Fig. 3 Typical ‘L’ Section